renoki-co/php-k8s/README.md

 ## 📄 Getting Started

-To easily get started about how the CRDs are being handled, take a look at the [Resources: Getting Started](docs/RESOURCES-GETTING-STARTED.md) and [Cluster Authentication](docs/CLUSTER-AUTHENTICATION.md) guides, which provides a lot of examples on how to interact with the resources within the cluster.
+To easily get started about how the resources are being handled, take a look at the [Resources: Getting Started](docs/RESOURCES-GETTING-STARTED.md) and [Cluster Authentication](docs/CLUSTER-AUTHENTICATION.md) guides, which provides a lot of examples on how to interact with the resources within the cluster.

-Once you got started with how PHPK8s works, you can get specific methods, examples and tips for each CRDs that's implemented.
+Once you got started with how PHPK8s works, you can get specific methods, examples and tips for each resource that's implemented.

 PHP K8s comes out-of-the-box with the following listed resources.
-For missing core Kubernetes CRDs, refer to the [Planned Resources section](docs/RESOURCES.md#planned) and if you have custom CRDs, you can [implement them yourself](docs/CUSTOM-CRDS.md).
+For missing core Kubernetes CRDs, refer to the [Planned Resources section](docs/RESOURCES.md#planned) and if you have custom resources (CRDs), you can [implement them yourself](docs/CUSTOM-CRDS.md).

 | Resource | Default Version
 | - | -